 On Reform, Recent Poll Indicates Broad Support in the Pews

-WASHINGTON, D.C., MAY 22, 2015 — Evangelical Christians on the local and national levels continue to call for solutions for our broken immigration system and to address immigrants from a biblical perspective.
+WASHINGTON, D.C. — Evangelical Christians on the local and national levels continue to call for solutions for our broken immigration system and to address immigrants from a biblical perspective.

 In the past week, more than 250 leaders from local churches around the country signed up for Evangelical Immigration Table webinars in English and Spanish on the biblical response to immigration and resources available to pastors as they engage their congregations in the conversation.

 “Politicians may not be taking a serious, collaborative approach to solving the broken immigration system, but church leaders are working to ensure that their congregations look at immigration through a biblical and not a partisan lens,” said Noel Castellanos, CEO of the Christian Community Development Association.
 “We must bring attention to the fact that our immigrant brothers and sisters suffer daily because of injustice in our current immigration laws.”